John A. Macdonald Legacy Review

 • Messing with Canada history

-by cheaper, over 3 years ago
+by cheaper, about 5 years ago

 I would like to complain about your decision to remove McDonald statue.
 Could you not just put up a plaque stating what he said.
 I did not realize he had said it.
 Give ALL people the chance to decide if they want to look at it.
 HAVE THE COUNCIL OR ANYBODY WHO COMPLAINED ABOUT IT NEVER MADE A MISTAKE.
 I believe I am having a good day if I make less than 10 mistakes A DAY.
 Think about it.